Talk to others with an Ostomy

 Paula

 I fly about every three months or so.
 I just tell TSA, after I have gone through the scanner, that I have an ostomy.
 They pat me down a little over my clothes and sometimes check my hands for residue.
 I've tried telling them before I go through the scanner but it does not make a difference.
-Occasionally a TSA agent goes a little board but usually they are all familiar with someone with an ostomy.
-I carry a precut pouch and extra clip in my carry on.
+Occasionally a TSA agent goes a little overboard but usually they are all familiar with someone with an ostomy.
+I carry a precut pouch and extra clip in my carry-on.

 I've heard of those travel cards before but haven't seen them.
 I think they would be handy to have.
 Where do you get them from?
 Are they something you can download online and print out?